-Madaraka day is a national public holiday in which Kenya celebrated the day when it gained independence from the British.
-In this year, Madaraka day was celebrated on Saturday to the dislike of many Kenyans.
+This year, Madaraka day will be celebrated on Monday to the joy of many Kenyans.
 As is the Law, any public holidays in Kenya, that lies on a Saturday is celebrated on that day.
 However, any public holiday that lies on a Sunday is pushed to be celebrated on Monday.

-Narok county was the host for this years Madaraka day.
-It will go down in history that, it is on this day that the central bank of Kenya introduced the new Kenyan notes.
-This was the 56th celebration since the country gained independence in 1963.
+Narok county was the host for last year’s Madaraka day.
+It will go down in history that, it is on that day that the central bank of Kenya introduced the new Kenyan notes.
+That was the 56th celebration since the country gained independence in 1963.